csswizardry/csswizardry.github.com/case-studies-bskyb.md

 ## Mobile

-Sky Bet was hit by an unusually early uptake in mobile users; far more than other industries and sectors were reporting.
+Sky Bet was hit by an unusually early uptake in mobile users; far earlier and more dramatically than a lot of other industries and sectors were reporting at the time.
 Having only just finished work on the classic, non-responsive ‘desktop’ build, it was decided that we respond very quickly and build a specific m-dot site as our mobile offering.
 It was around this time we also employed a dedicated Performance Engineer, who I worked very closely with to ensure our UIs were just as speedy as his software and platform code.

 <blockquote class="pull-quote  pull-quote--context">
     <p>Harry was always acutely aware of the performance implications of what we